 You must learn how to keep signs of anxiety under control before your interview, but this skill is certainly useful beyond the MMI.
 There are short-term and long-term stress management strategies.
 Short-term strategies may include breathing exercises and positive thinking.
 But an MMI prep course should teach you how to incorporate long-term stress management into your everyday routine by, for example, implementing a healthy lifestyle that includes nutritious meals, good rest, and exercise.
 An instructor can really make this a part of your homework!

 Not every MMI interview prep course you find online is of good quality.
 Before you sign up for an MMI interview prep course, you must learn what a good course should entail.
 Along with having objective online reviews and a good reputation, the course should entail specific elements that make it worth your time, money, and effort.
 You need to choose a course that will immerse you in the atmosphere of this unique interview format.
 It should hone your behavioral and professional skills, as we’ve outlined above.
-Additionally, an MMI prep course should help you work on more than MMI questions and answers.
+Additionally, a prep course should help you work on more than MMI practice questions and answers.

 A good interview prep course will explain the “why?” behind every aspect of the interview.
 Whether it involves the format or the answer strategy you must implement, a good instructor will take time to provide you with explanations for what you are doing and why.
 And of course, a good course will help you ace the interview and get into the medical schools of your choice.